thaabomb/EightyPercentSafer/notes.md

 - This is a discover I made as a result of attempting to write this book.
 - A safety issue is just a quality issue that has become so sever that it is capable of causing harm.

+# Book structure: in Act III, describe each of the generalized concepts by contrasting it with its opposite
+- Punitive vs non-punitive
+- Public vs confidential (maybe?)
+- Proactive vs reactive
+- Data-driven vs opinion-driven
+- Collaborative vs defensive